 •LONG and FULL (which are identical), such as "3:30:42 PM PST".

-If the script cannot hold the value as a Double, the script automatically stores it as a BigDecimal and typecasts it down to a Double when the script assigns a value to a variable with some loss in precision.
+If the script cannot hold the value as a Double, the script automatically stores it as a BigDecimal:

-The script first parses the value as a Long and if it fails, the script parses the value as a BigInteger.
-The script may typecast the value to a Long when the script assigns the value to a variable.
-If the script cannot represent the value as a Long, the result may be unknown:
+The script first parses the value as a long variable.
+If it fails, the script parses the value as a BigInteger.
+If the script cannot represent the value as a long variable, the result may be unknown:

 Exporting Variables by Using Parameters

-You can declare variables as parameters by clicking Parameter in the Edit Variables dialog box.
-This feature allows you to set the value for a parameter in the auto attendant web interface.
+To declare variables as parameters, click Parameter in the Edit Variables dialog box.
+The set parameter feature allows you to set the value for a parameter in the auto attendant (AA) web interface.
 Because the value is initialized at configuration time for the script that uses it, you can change the value without editing the script in the Cisco Unity Express Script Editor.
 Such a variable is called an exported variable or parameter.

 For example, when you add a new automated attendant by using the AA Wizard, the second window of the AA wizard (the Script Parameters window) provides a list of the parameters with their default or current values.
 You can modify the values in this list.